50 mile course – one feed station – Green signs

 The 50 mile route takes a gentle climb out of Marlow towards Frieth and Fingest which will ease you in gradually.
-The first climb of the day is Oxford Road – known as Windmill Hill for obvious reasons.
-This is the windmill that featured in the children’s classic film Chitty Chitty Bang Bang.
+The first climb of the day is Oxford Road.
 The bottom of this climb is the toughest, once you’ve completed for the first 100 metres you’re past the worst.
 At the top you are rewarded with fabulous views of the Hambledon Valley and Turville (filming location for many TV shows including Midsomer Murders, Vicar of Dibley, Lewis, Miss Marple, Jonathan Creek).

 Now a steady, gradual climb up to the highest point on the route at Stokenchurch followed by a glorious, fast descent, exhilarating for even the most reluctant of downhillers.

 Once you’ve crossed the B4009 continue on the A40, then back on to local roads and a short climb up Clare Hill.
 Through the picturesque villages of Cuxham, Brightwell Baldwin and on to Ewelme followed by the second major climb of the day Swyncombe Hill which takes you up to Cookley Green.

 The route has been revised (August 2018) due to road works in the area.
 We don’t expect to make any changes unless we spot any problems on the roads, but to be on the safe side we recommend that you leave it as late as possible before downloading.
 In any event, we will have plenty of signage and marshals en route.